Cathedral of Havana

 The sculptures in the cathedral were made by Italian master Bianchini, frescoes at the altar – by Italian painter Giuseppe Perovanni (copies of the paintings of Rubens and other frescoes by French painter Jean-Baptiste Vermay.

-This largest island in Caribbean offers many surprising landmarks.
-Cuba has pristine rainforest, giant caves, historical cities and unusual petroglyphs.
-The highlights of this island country are – biodiversity values, magnificent caves, historical cities and the magnificent city of Havana.
+This largest island in the Caribbean offers many surprising landmarks.
+Cuba has pristine rainforest, giant caves, historic cities, and unusual petroglyphs.
+The highlights of this island country are – biodiversity values, magnificent caves, historical cities, and the magnificent city of Havana.

 Old Havana: Spirit of the Living City artistically captures the architecture, people, and daily life of La Habana Vieja (Old Havana) through the lenses of two visionary photographers and colleagues, one American and the other Cuban.

 Havana, the legendary capital of Cuba, bears the traces of every stage of the island’s rich history, from its indigenous traditions to the introduction of European culture in the late fifteenth century to the development of the unique amalgam of these influences that is unmistakably Cuban.